Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 In order to explain the restriction we have to put on the characteristic of the base field, we need to calculate the arithmetic genus of spectral curves.
-From the characteristic zero theory one expects the arithmetic genus of spectral curves to be $n^2(h-1) + 1$, since the genus of a smooth spectral curve equals the dimension of its Picard, i.e. the corresponding Hitchin fibre.
-Due to the Lagrangian property of a Hitchin fibre, this dimension is half the dimension of the total space, i.e. the same as the dimension of the moduli space of vector bundles $n^2(h-1) + 1$.
+From the characteristic zero theory one expects the arithmetic genus of spectral curves to be $n^2(h-1) + 1$, where $n$ denotes the rank of the Higgs bundles respectively local systems, since the genus of a smooth spectral curve equals the dimension of its Picard, that is, the corresponding Hitchin fibre.
+Due to the Lagrangian property of a Hitchin fibre, this dimension is half the dimension of the total space, that is, the same as the dimension of the moduli space of vector bundles $n^2(h-1) + 1$.
 For general fields we arrive at the same number by a simple Riemann-Roch computation.

 \begin{lemma} The arithmetic genus $g$ of a spectral curve $Y_a$ of a curve $X$ of genus $h$ and a Higgs bundle of rank $n$ is given by $g = n^2(h-1) + 1$ \end{lemma}